eewangzx/eewangzx.github.io/_pages/about.md

 ## News

+- May 2025, our work "[Edge Large AI Models: Collaborative Deployment and IoT Applications](https://arxiv.org/abs/2505.03139)" is accepted by IEEE IoT.
+Mag.!
+On the same day!
+- May 2025, our work "[Edge Large AI Models: Revolutionizing 6G Networks](https://arxiv.org/abs/2505.00321)" is accepted by IEEE Commun.
+Mag.!
 - May 2025, our works "[Edge Large AI Models: Revolutionizing 6G Networks](https://arxiv.org/abs/2505.00321)" and "[Edge Large AI Models: Collaborative Deployment and IoT Applications](https://arxiv.org/abs/2505.03139)" are available at Arxiv.
 - Mar.
 2025, our work "Microservice Migration in Hybrid Satellite-Terrestrial Networks for Autonomous Vehicles" is accepted by *J. Commun.
 Info.
 Netw.* and selected for the cover article.
 - Mar.
 2025, our work "Learning to Beamform for Integrated Sensing and Communication: A Graph Neural Network with Implicit Projection Approach" is accepted by *IEEE Trans.
 Wireless Commun.* [[Paper link](https://ieeexplore.ieee.org/document/10932672)].